IzidoroBaltazar/DeepReinfLearning/project1/README.md

 ### Conclusions
 Objective was reached fastest in about 350 episodes.
 It was accomplished with the extended training set.
 Best rolling average was slightly above 17.
 It was impossible to get above farther above 17.
 Consistently rolling average was oscilating from 15 to 17 points per episode.

+Overall highest score recorded in single episode was 30.